 Stuttgart is famos for Gutsle called Butter S, Bärentatzen and Springerle.

-My favorite ones are Vanillekipferl (Vanilla curls).
+My favorite ones are Vanillekipferl (Vanilla moons) - see recipe below.

 Lebkuchen have a dark spicy dough and range from spicy to sweet.
 They usually contain honey and a lot of different spices such as ginger, cardomon, cloves, aniseed and some contain different nuts as well.